 Howard Lee Regner

-In the Late 70s, I started a four year Hairdressing apprenticeship with one of Australia’s leading salon groups, Intensive training under two British ex Vidal Sassoon stylists taught me very clear, precise cutting techniques with a strong emphasis on “wearability” (haircut matches natural hair texture and fall) and “suitability” (complements and enhances the client’s facial feature’s and lifestyle) This very thorough and practical approach to hairdressing and especially cutting has given me a strong base to build further skills upon.
+In the Late 70s, I started a four year Hairdressing apprenticeship with one of Australia’s leading salon groups, Intensive training under two British ex Vidal Sassoon stylists taught me very clear, precise cutting techniques with a strong emphasis on “wearability” (haircut matches natural hair texture and fall) and “suitability” (complements and enhances the person’s facial feature’s and lifestyle) This very thorough and practical approach to hairdressing and especially cutting has given me a strong base to build further skills upon.

 I believe the people you work with in those first, formative years of your career have a massive influence on the level of hairdresser you will become and what you can hope to achieve in your chosen career.

 On returning to Australia I took a position with what could be best described as Sydney’s coolest post modern, avant garde/punk salon, firing up my imagination and challenging both my skill level and creative vision on an hourly basis.
-A lot of creative people and artists came through that salon as well as entertainment personalities and actors, and the creme of the city’s Drag culture.
+A lot of highly creative people and artists came through that salon as well as entertainment personalities and actors, and the creme of the city’s Drag culture.
 It was in that salon that I worked on a very young struggling actor from a small theatre company that would go on to become one of the world’s biggest stars of the 80s, Mel Gibson.

 After a time I moved onto another salon that was very well connected with media and fashion magazines, in that salon I had the pleasure of styling hair for several Australian magazines including Australian Vogue.
 Several film projects came my way and I built up a very good relationship at that time with a new force in Australian cinema, Academy Award winning director, Jane Campion.